mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

 #### Get a SATA hard drive(100+GB)

-The following manual is based on a brand-new hard drive.
-Alternatively, you can use a hard drive without any personal data.
+It is recommended that you use a hard drive without any personal data.

-Note: There are several kinds of interface of hard drives, only SATA, SATA3, and SATAe are working here.
+Note: There are several kinds of interface of hard drives, only SATA, SATA3, and SATAe work on the kab computers.

 #### Get OS image files